What Are The Reasons The Engine Doesn’t Start:

-There are a number of reasons if your car or bike’s engine doesn't start.
-We can split these into the issues related to the electrical system, fuel system (Petrol / Diesel) or a mechanical breakdown inside the engine.
+Several reasons your car or bike’s engine doesn’t start.
+We can split these into issues related to the electrical system, fuel system (Petrol / Diesel), or a mechanical breakdown inside the engine.

 Troubleshooting Guide: Engine doesn’t start (Fuel system, for both petrol and diesel):

-Let's look at the common problems and solutions in fuel system when the engine doesn't start.
+Let’s look at the common problems and solutions in the fuel system when the engine doesn’t start.

 Note the lights on the dashboard.
-If 'check engine' light remains on, it means there is some issue with the engine management system.
-In that case, you may need to approach the competent person.
+If the ‘check engine’ light remains on, there is some issue with the engine management system.
+In that case, you may need to approach a competent person.

 Troubleshooting Guide: Engine doesn’t start (for Diesel Engines):

 |Fuel Injection Pump (FIP) Solenoid: If the connection to the solenoid snaps, which actuates the fuel supply to the FIP, the diesel engine doesn’t start.||Connect the wire to the FIP solenoid and secure firmly / Replace the blown solenoid fuse.|

 |Choked injectors: If your engine’s injectors are clogged, the engine doesn’t start.
 The carbon deposits on the injector tips and blocks them.
 Thus, it results in improper/inadequate injection.||Remove and clean the injectors.
 Check for correct injection pressure.|